-The active cases comprise 0.04 per cent of the total infections.
-The national COVID-19 recovery rate was recorded at 98.74 per cent, the ministry said.
+The active cases comprised 0.04 per cent of the total infections, while the national COVID-19 recovery rate was recorded at 98.75 per cent, the health ministry said.

-A decrease of 508 cases has been recorded in the active COVID-19 caseload in a span of 24 hours.
+An increase of 443 cases has been recorded in the active COVID-19 caseload in a span of 24 hours.

-The daily positivity rate was recorded at 0.59 per cent and the weekly positivity rate stood at 0.66 per cent, the ministry said.
+The daily positivity rate was recorded at 0.58 per cent and the weekly positivity rate was 0.51 per cent, according to the health ministry.

-The number of people who have recuperated from the viral disease surged to 4,25,76,815.
-The case fatality rate was recorded at 1.22 per cent, it said.
+The number of people who have recuperated from the disease surged to 4,26,04,881, while the case fatality rate was recorded at 1.22 per cent.

-The total number of COVID-19 vaccine doses administered in the country so far under the nationwide inoculation drive has exceeded 191.15 crore.
+The cumulative doses administered in the country so far under the nationwide COVID-19 vaccination drive has exceeded 192.82 crore.

-The 11 fresh fatalities include five from Kerala, four from Delhi and two from Maharashtra.
+The 18 fatalities include 13 from Kerala, four from Delhi and one from Rajasthan, the ministry said.

 The health ministry stressed that more than 70 per cent of the deaths occurred due to comorbidities.

 "Our figures are being reconciled with the Indian Council of Medical Research," the ministry said on its website, adding that the state-wise distribution of figures is subject to further verification and reconciliation.